Wondering what are the best perennial flowers for Illinois?

 Baptisia are a great way to bring spring color into the landscape.
 Growing around 3’ tall and wide at full maturity, these make a nice background in most landscapes.
 The most common colors are blue/purple, yellow, and a yellow & pink mix.
 The seed pods will turn a dark charcoal color after flowering, which provides more ornamental interest.
 These are also a nice addition to a cut-flower arrangement.
 More baptisia

 Like these plants?
-Download a list of these top perennials and Contact us for a free estimate to bring these beauties to your yard this year!
+Download a list of these best flowers and plants for Illinois.
+Contact us for a free estimate to bring these beauties to your yard this year!